SceneAdapt: Scene-aware Adaptation of Human Motion Diffusion: Related Work

-\textbf{Human-Scene Interaction (HSI) synthesis.} Research on HSI aims to achieve natural locomotion and interactions within contextual environments.
-Early efforts based on RGB-D observations ~\citep{2016pigraph, hassan2019prox} suffered from noisy human poses.
-To overcome this, several studies~\citep{black2023bedlam, circle,humanise} explored synthetic datasets as an alternative to real-world capture.
-For instance, HUMANISE~\citep{humanise} introduced a large-scale synthetic dataset by aligning the scanned indoor scenes with captured motion sequences.
-Although such datasets enable scalable training like ~\citep{affordmotion}, they fall short in capturing the realism of actual human–scene interactions.
-Recent works ~\citep{jiang2024trumans, lingo, zhang2024scenic, circle} have proposed real-world MoCap datasets captured with professional apparatus.
-However, these datasets remain impractical due to their limited action diversity (e.g., walking, sitting down, picking, standing up) and are difficult to scale up because of their high cost.
-To avoid the reliance on datasets, some studies ~\citep{li2023genZI, li2025zeroHSI} leverage pretrained image or video diffusion models for zero-shot motion generation, but struggle to generate realistic motions.
-Instead of collecting new datasets or indirect solutions, we harness existing datasets and devise novel adaptation methods to reach the objective.
+\paragraph{\textbf{Text-to-motion (T2M) synthesis.}} Given a text description, text-to-motion (T2M) generation aims to generate corresponding natural and diverse motions.
+Early works employed models such as RNNs or Transformers~\cite{action2motion, petrovich2022temos, zhang2023t2m, siyao2022bailando, t2mgpt}, and focused on alignment between motion and language latent spaces~\cite{ahuja2019language2pose, tevet2022motionclip}.
+Recently, \cite{guy2023mdm} introduced the Motion Diffusion Model (MDM), a text-conditioned motion generator trained on large-scale text–motion datasets~\cite{KITdataset2016, humanml3d}, demonstrating strong generative performance.
+Subsequent works~\cite{zhong2023attt2m, chen2023mld, motionLCM, pinyoanuntapong2024mmm, pinyoanuntapong2024bamm, FlowMDM, momask, emdm, physdiff,zhang2025motionanythingmotiongeneration, primal, zhang2025flashmo, li2025lamp, Cho_2025_ICCV} have further improved generation quality, efficiency, semantic alignment, or physical plausibility.
+However, as these datasets lack scene context, the resulting models remain inherently unaware of their surroundings. \paragraph{\textbf{Scene-aware T2M synthesis.}} Scene-aware text-to-motion~\cite{cong2024laserhuman, yi2024tesmo, cen2024text_scene_motion, affordmotion, humanise, jiang2024trumans, huang2023diffusion} aims to generate motions that are not only natural and faithful to the textual description but also physically consistent with a 3D scene.
+However, obtaining real motion data that is accurately aligned with surrounding scene geometry remains extremely challenging.
+To address this limitation, several recent works~\cite{black2023bedlam, circle, humanise, yi2024tesmo, cen2024text_scene_motion} construct synthetic scene–motion datasets as a scalable alternative to expensive real-world capture.
+For instance, HUMANISE~\cite{humanise} introduced a large-scale synthetic dataset by aligning the scanned indoor scenes with captured motion sequences.
+Although such datasets enable scalable training as done in ~\cite{affordmotion}, they fall short in capturing the realism of actual human–scene interactions.
+Recent works~\cite{jiang2024trumans, lingo, zhang2024scenic, circle, cong2024laserhuman} have proposed real-world MoCap datasets captured with professional apparatus.
+However, these datasets remain impractical due to their limited motion semantic diversity--only containing simple motions such as walking, sitting down, picking, or standing up--and are difficult to scale due to the high cost of capturing both motion and 3D scene.
+To avoid reliance on datasets, some studies~\cite{li2023genZI, li2025zeroHSI} leverage pretrained image or video diffusion models for zero-shot motion generation, but struggle to generate realistic motions.
+In light of these limitations, throughout this paper we define scene-aware T2M synthesis as generating semantically diverse motions that are physically consistent with a given 3D scene.
+Accordingly, instead of collecting new datasets or relying on indirect solutions, we leverage existing motion corpora and introduce a novel adaptation strategy that enables semantically rich motions while adhering to the given scene constraints.
+Detailed comparison with prior works are provided in the supplementary materials.
+(Suppl.\S~{{10}})